“I’m lovin’ it”… “Have it your way”… “A diamond is forever”… these are a just few of the many One-Liners and Slogans customers can recall hearing.

 - 5. Customer focus (words like: You, Why)

 After jotting down a few words, and then piecing them together like a poet a couple times, you should have a few different examples.
-Then, always ask your friends, or family, or future customers (if possible) which slogan/one-liner they enjoy the best.
+Then, always ask your friends, or family, or preferably your future customers (if possible) which slogan/one-liner they enjoy the best.

-Once you have a good idea of what your future audience likes, then, you can decide if that’s the one!
+Once you have a good idea of what your future audience likes, then, you can finally decide if that’s the one!

 THE BLOCK BARD